VikParuchuri/surya/README.md

 # Training

+This was trained on 4x A6000s for about 5 days.
+It used a diverse set of 1M images as training data.
+It was trained from scratch using a modified segformer architecture.

 # Commercial usage

 *Text detection*

-The text detection model was trained from scratch using a modified [segformer](https://arxiv.org/pdf/2105.15203.pdf) architecture, so it is okay for commercial usage.
+The text detection model was trained from scratch, so it's okay for commercial usage.
+The weights are licensed cc-by-nc-sa-4.0, but I will waive that for any organization under $10M in gross revenue in the last 12 months.

-If you want to remove the GPL license requirements, please contact me at surya@vikas.sh for dual licensing.
+If you want to remove the GPL license requirements for inference or use the weights commercially over the revenue limit, please contact me at surya@vikas.sh for dual licensing.

 # Thanks